AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Here’s a description of the required parameters:

-**Uri**
+* **Uri**

 	( intent data ) This is the source uri of the image to be used as input by Feather

-**API_KEY/API_SECRET**
+* **API_KEY**

-api key and secret required to use remote filters.
-Go to http://developers.aviary.com/geteffectskey for more information on how to obtain your api key and secret
+	api key IS REQUIRED to use remote filters.
+Go to http://developers.aviary.com for more information on how to obtain your api key and secret

-**output**
+* **output**

 	This is the uri of the destination file where Feather will write the result image

-**output-format**
+* **output-format**

 	Format of the output file ( jpg or png )

-**output-quality**
+* **output-quality**

 	Quality of the output image ( required only if output-format is jpeg ).
 0 to 100

+* **effect-enable-fast-preview**

+	Depending on the current image size and the current user device, some effects can take longer than expected to render the image.
+Passing in the caller intent this flag as boolean "true" the effect panel will no longer use the default progress modal dialog while rendering an effect but instead will use a small "loading" view while rendering a small image preview.
+User will see "almost" immediately the small preview while the full size image is being processed in background.
+Once the full size image is processed it will replace the small preview image.
+Default behavior is to enable this feature only on fast devices ( fast enough to allow the small preview to be rendered immediately ).
+Pass "false" if you want to force the "progress modal" rendering model.
+No small preview, only a modal progress while rendering the image.

+* **enable-more-stickers**

+	Enable the new Stickers panel which has the "get more" market link embedded.
+Otherwise disabled and use the old style panel

+* **hide-exit-unsave-confirmation**

+	If you want to hide the exit alert dialog shown when back key (or the top cancel button) is pressed without saving image first.

-**tools-list**
+* **tools-list**

 	If specified in the extras of the passed intent it will tell feather to display only certain tools.
 The value must be a String[] array and the available values are: SHARPEN, BRIGHTNESS, CONTRAST, SATURATION, ROTATE, FLIP, BLUR, EFFECTS, COLORS, RED_EYE, CROP, WHITEN, DRAWING, STICKERS, TEXT, BLEMISH, MEME

-**hide-exit-unsave-confirmation**
+* **hide-exit-unsave-confirmation**

 	When the user click on the back-button and the image contains unsaved data a confirmation dialog appears by default.
 Setting this flag to true will hide that confirmation and the application will terminate.

 ## 5.2 Result parameters

 Once the user clicks “save” in the Feather activity, the “onActivityResult” of your Activity will be invoked, passing back **“ACTION_REQUEST_FEATHER”** as requestCode.
 The Uri data of the returned intent will be the output path of the result image: